osteele/gojekyll/README.md

 By design:

 - Plugins must be listed in the config file, not a Gemfile.
-- Liquid is run in strict mode; undefined filters are errors.a
+- Liquid is run in strict mode; undefined filters are errors.
 - The wrong type in a `_config.yml` is an error.
 - Server live reload is always on.
 - `serve --watch` (the default) reloads the `_config.yml` and data files too.